lauraheath/AMP-AD_harmonization_code/README.md

-This is a place to track the changes that were made to original files (either existing phenotype data or data that was uploaded by individual contributors).
+This is a place to track the changes that were made to original files (either existing phenotype data or data that was uploaded by individual contributors) for the purposes of cross-project phenotype harmonization in AMP-AD.